CAR T-Cell Therapy in Israel

-CAR-T Cell Therapy in Israel Brightens the Future for Leukemia Patients
+CAR T-Cell Therapy in Israel Brightens the Future for Leukemia Patients

-CAR-T Cell Therapy in Israel is a pioneering new treatment for leukemia, which is a cancer of the blood.
+CAR T-Cell Therapy in Israel is a pioneering new treatment for leukemia, which is a cancer of the blood.
 Leukemia, which can cause extreme and devastating symptoms, is sadly the most frequently diagnosed cancer among children.
 In addition, standard therapies such as radiation and chemotherapy often fail to eradicate all types of this disease.
-Yet the recent appearance of a revolutionary new approach called CAR-T Cell Therapy is changing the future of leukemia treatment and giving new hope to patients.
+Yet the recent appearance of a revolutionary new approach called CAR T-Cell Therapy is changing the future of leukemia treatment and giving new hope to patients.

-Engineered CAR-T cells (chimeric antigen receptor T-cell) were invented originally by Prof. Zelig Eshhar from the Weizmann Institute of Science, in Rehovot, Israel.
-Many years later, various health facilities in the United States established the use of these CAR-T cells as a treatment for acute lymphoblastic leukemia (ALL).
+Engineered CAR T-cells (chimeric antigen receptor T-cell) were invented originally by Prof. Zelig Eshhar from the Weizmann Institute of Science, in Rehovot, Israel.
+Many years later, various health facilities in the United States established the use of these CAR T-cells as a treatment for acute lymphoblastic leukemia (ALL).

-What is CAR-T Cell Therapy & How Does it Work?
+What is CAR T-Cell Therapy & How Does it Work?

-To administer CAR-T therapy, a doctor extracts blood from the patient, which is then sent to a specialized laboratory where the T-cells are separated from the rest of the blood.
-The next step is to genetically engineer these T-cells, which are a type of immune cell, so that they produce chimeric antigen receptors (CARs).
+To administer CAR T-cell therapy, a doctor extracts blood from the patient, which is then sent to a specialized laboratory where the T-cells are separated from the rest of the blood.
+The next step is to genetically engineer these T-cells, which are a type of immune cell so that they produce chimeric antigen receptors (CARs).
 After the modified T-cells take time to multiply in a laboratory setting, a doctor injects them back into the patient.
 Now they function differently – due to the CARs, these engineered T-cells can recognize tumor cells and destroy them.

 - In young children: 85-90%

 - Teenagers: About 80%

 Benefits of CAR T-Cell Therapy at Sheba Medical Center in Israel